About

 Allison Findlay, Winemaker

-When she should not be in the cellar you can find Allison crafting, completing crossword puzzles, and running around with her two beloved dogs Maeve and Lola.
-Her drink of choice is a cold glass of bubbly paired good company (and hopefully a couple dozen oysters).
+When she’s not in the cellar, you’ll find Allison crafting, solving crosswords, or chasing after her two dogs, Maeve and Lola.
+Her drink of choice?
+A cold glass of bubbly, great company, and (ideally) a couple dozen oysters.

 Jon Downing